How to Make a Business Plan for your Hotel

 Think about trends and events in relation to broader themes like technology, health, environment, politics, culture and economy.
 Reflect on how they might affect your business, or better yet, how your business could use them to its advantage.
 In the context of COVID-19, for example, it’s a great idea to be transparent about the sanitary measures and distancing policies your business has (or would be able to) put into effect.

-Depending where your hotel is located, industry analysis may be daunting.
+Depending on where your hotel is located, industry analysis may be daunting.
 A more manageable way to think about it is in relation to your relative market.
 That is, focus your research specifically on hotels that have a similar concept to yours.

 Industry trends affect family-run bed and breakfasts very differently than they do all-inclusive resorts, so make sure to undertake analysis that’s relevant to your business.